BallAerospace/cosmos-website/_docs_v5/4_guides/scripting_best_practices.md

 load_utility (and the deprecated require_utility), bring in instrumented code from other files.
 When COSMOS runs the code in the other file, Script Runner will dive into the other file and show each line highlighted as it executes.
 This should be the default way to bring in other files, as it allows continuing if something fails, and provides better visibility to operators.

-However, sometimes you don’t want to display code executing from other files.
+However, sometimes you don't want to display code executing from other files.
 Externally developed ruby libraries generally do not like to be instrumented, and code that contains large loops or that just takes a long time to execute when highlighting lines, will be much faster if included in a method that does not instrument lines.
 Ruby provides two ways to bring in uninstrumented code.
 The first is the “load” keyword.
 Load will bring in the code from another file and will bring in any changes to the file if it is updated on the next call to load. “require” is like load but is optimized to only bring in the code from another file once.
 Therefore, if you use require and then change the file it requires, you must restart Script Runner to re-require the file and bring in the changes.
 In general, load is recommended over require for COSMOS scripting.
 One gotcha with load is that it requires the full filename including extension, while the require keyword does not.

 Finally, COSMOS scripting has a special syntax for disabling instrumentation in the middle of an instrumented script, with the disable_instrumentation method.
 This allows you to disable instrumentation for large loops and other activities that are too slow when running instrumented.